EMBL-Design-Language/website-grid-alpha/README.md

 ## Tools

-- Show the grid by adding a parent class of `show-grid` to the `body` element.
+- Show the grid by adding a parent class of `show-grid` to a parent element.

 ## Develop with it